capslock/stable-diffusion-bot/README.md

 ### Using the sub-crates.

-This projects consists of three crates:
+This projects consists of four crates:
 * the `stable-diffusion-bot` crate containing the main program and bot implementation.
 * the `stable-diffusion-api` crate containing a wrapper around the Stable Diffusion web UI API.
 * the `comfyui-api` crate containing a wrapper around the ComfyUI API.
+* the `sal-e-api` crate containing a API abstraction layer over ComfyUI and Stable Diffusion Web UI.

 All can be used as standalone libraries: